Twitchkidd/gfcom-dep-2020/_posts/triage.md

 // Dawa has had another walk.
 No run today.
 Ouch.
 9:30 is when this nook is totally in shade, and pleasant to work from.

 ![Patio desk at 9:30](/morningPatioDesk.jpg)

+Oh, compiled successfully it says, I'll believe it when I see it on this last change ... yea, nope, Object(...)(...) is undefined, says it's in panel or in tabs, works on desktop, not on mobile, HRMMM!! // AHHH I forgot to wrap the mobile markup in the Tabs element, derp!